-Good bones, but just too dark and here’s the space that my friend is putting the cabinet so she didn’t think it would mesh well with her style.
+It has good bones, but it’s just too dark for her taste.
+This is the space below that she is using the cabinet in and she didn’t think the dark wood would mesh very well with her style.

-My friend’s dad told me he and her mom had bought this one over 35 years ago and had it refinished at some point with stain.
-Which made me more nervous about that old glass!
+My friend’s dad told me he and her mom had bought this one over 35 years ago and they had it refinished at some point with stain.

 - Take your time – if you’re working around a bunch of glass like this, have some patience

-- Give it a light sanding – especially if its had years of oils building up on the surface.
+- Give it a light sanding – especially if it had years of oils building up on the surface.
 You can buy sanding blocks like these that are super easy to work with.

 - Prime if necessary.
 I hate priming furniture.
 It’s smelly and it’s one more step to do.
-But, if the paint you’re using needs primer – don’t skip it.
-I was using latex paint for this piece, and didn’t prime simply because I was distressing it.
+But, if the paint you’re using needs a primer – don’t skip it.
+I was using latex paint for this piece and didn’t prime simply because I was distressing it.
 I wanted some of that wood color to show through in places.
-If your piece is in a high traffic area and you don’t want to risk any paint peeling up, use primer.
+If your piece is in a high traffic area and you don’t want to risk any paint peeling up use primer.

 - If you have glass to paint around, use tape or keep a wet rag handy at all times.
-Paint will wipe right off if you do it quickly.
+The paint will wipe right off if you do it quickly.
 If you miss a few spots, you can carefully scratch them off with your nail.

 Choose a Color

 Choosing the color was a bit tricky for this piece.
 Initially, she wanted dark gray.
 We considered dark gray with a lighter gray inside.
 However, we knew as soon as I painted that first swipe of gray, it just wasn’t working.

 Then I tried a lighter color inside and the contrast was just too much.
 I could have fixed the outside, but that thin backing piece of wood wasn’t going to be an easy fix – there was no going back to wood there.